Disease Guide ·Osteochondrodysplasia ·2026

 Osteochondrodysplasia in Cats - symptoms, vet costs & insurance

-Osteochondrodysplasia has no cure — the same gene that folds a Scottish Fold's ears destroys their cartilage and bones.
-Every Scottish Fold cat carries at least one copy of the gene that causes abnormal cartilage development throughout the body.
-This isn't a risk — it's a certainty.
-The folded ears are the visible sign; the painful joint degeneration is the hidden cost.
-Pain management runs $50-$200/month for life, and there's nothing that stops the progression.
+Osteochondrodysplasia has no cure - the same gene that folds a Scottish Fold's ears destroys their cartilage and bones.
+Every Scottish Fold carries this mutation.
+The folded ears are the visible sign; painful joint degeneration is the hidden cost.
+Pain management runs $50-$200/month for life with no way to stop progression.

 Osteochondrodysplasia - vet costs and insurance